tj/mad-pages/node.os.md

 Returns an array containing the 1, 5, and 15 minute load averages.

+The load average is a measure of system activity, calculated by the operating system and expressed as a fractional number.
+As a rule of thumb, the load average should ideally be less than the number of logical CPUs in the system.

+The load average is a very UNIX-y concept; there is no real equivalent on Windows platforms.
+That is why this function always returns `[0, 0, 0]` on Windows.

 ## os.totalmem()

 Returns the total amount of system memory in bytes.